-The hardest part is choosing a community is to find one that your loved one will feel at home in, so it is important to visit the facility before you commit to it.
+The hardest part is choosing a community is finding one that your loved one will feel at home in.
+So it is important to visit the facility before you commit to it.

 When you visit communities, you will get a sense of how things are, and you can chat with residents to find out their experiences.

 Visiting a community is better than seeing photos or doing a virtual tour.
 Even though most communities do provide virtual tours, nothing is better than visiting the actual home.

 Also, you should look out for the following:

 - Regular health assessments: Does the home do regular follow-up health assessments

 - Staff to resident ratio is important, you should know what it is

 - What amenities does the home offer, it is important to know what they are

 Where Can I Find Senior Living Communities Near Me?